Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST

 \subsection{Measuring evolutionary timescales}

-In the following, we briefly recall the main steps implemented within the \textsc{Heisenberg} code \citep{Kruijssen_tf_2018}, which is publicly available on GitHub\footnote{\url{https://github.com/mustang-project/Heisenberg}}.
-In the current study, we combine updated results from \citetalias{Kim_2022_environmental_dep} analysis, using H$\alpha$ as SFR tracer to new runs, leveraging 21$\mu$m as SFR tracer, which we further describe in this Section.
-The relative timescales are derived based on the spatial distribution of the peaks of emission, identified with the \textsc{Clumpfind} algorithm \citep{clumpfind_Williams_1994}, in both the gas tracer (here, CO) and the SFR tracer (here, 21~$\mu$m).
+In the following, we briefly recall the main steps implemented within the \textsc{Heisenberg} code \citep{Kruijssen_tf_2018}, which is publicly available on GitHub.\footnote{\url{https://github.com/mustang-project/Heisenberg}} In the current study, we combined updated results from the analysis of \citetalias{Kim_2022_environmental_dep} using H$\alpha$ as SFR tracer to new runs and leveraging 21$\mu$m as an SFR tracer, which we further describe in this section.
+The relative timescales were derived based on the spatial distribution of the peaks of emission, identified with the \textsc{Clumpfind} algorithm \citep{clumpfind_Williams_1994}, in both the gas tracer (here, CO) and the SFR tracer (here, 21~$\mu$m).
 The peak identification in different tracers is shown in Figure~\ref{peak_id_clumpfind} for a subsample of galaxies for which robust timescale measurements are derived (no upper limits).
-We then place apertures of various sizes around these peaks and measure the CO-to-21~$\mu$m flux ratio focusing respectively on CO/21~$\mu$m peaks.
-This enables the measurement of the deviation of the CO-to-21~$\mu$m flux ratio from the galactic average, as a function of the aperture size, as represented in Figure~\ref{tuning_fork_ha_21}.
-The resulting “tuning-fork” shape is then fitted using a functional form (equations 81 and 82 from \citealt{Kruijssen_tf_2018}), which is a function of three independent parameters: the separation length between emission peaks $\lambda$, the relative duration of the isolated phase of emission ($t_{\rm 21~\mu m}$/$t_{\rm CO}$), and the relative duration of the overlap or feedback phase ($t_{\rm fb, 21~\mu m}$/$t_{\rm CO}$).
-Other physical parameters of interest can be derived based on these results, for example the star formation efficiency or feedback velocity, which have been previously analyzed in \citetalias{Kim_2022_environmental_dep}.
+We then placed apertures of various sizes around these peaks and measured the CO-to-21~$\mu$m flux ratio focusing respectively on CO/21~$\mu$m peaks.
+This enabled the measurement of the deviation of the CO-to-21~$\mu$m flux ratio from the galactic average, as a function of the aperture size, as represented in Figure~\ref{tuning_fork_ha_21}.